By Erik Alsgaard

 UMConnection Staff, special to UMNS

 More than 3,000 ministers gathered in the shadow of the Martin Luther King Jr. Memorial in Washington on Aug.
 28 for the “Ministers March for Justice.”
-United Methodist clergy, from bishops to local pastors, were among those lending their voices, prayers and support.
+United Methodist clergy, from bishops to local pastors, were among those lending their voices, prayers

 “We wanted to say that this nation is in moral trouble,” Sharpton told the crowd before the march.
 “It’s immoral to take health care away from your momma because you don’t like Obama.
 It’s immoral to take away voting rights.”

 The march, which occurred on the 54th anniversary of King’s “March on Washington” and his famous “I Have a Dream” speech, wound its way through the streets of Washington, ending at the Justice Department.
 Sharpton was joined by Martin Luther King III at the head of the march, along with faith leaders from several different traditions.